-First Offense - In-school conference with student (30), and contact with parent/guardian (31)
+The first infraction, when appropriate, will result in (30) In-school conference with student, and (31) contact with parent/guardian.

-Subsequent Offenses - In-school conference with student (30), and contact with parent/guardian (31), and one or more of the following disciplinary actions:
+Subsequent infractions when appropriate will result in (30) In-school conference with student, and (31) contact with parent/guardian, and one or more of the following disciplinary actions:

-- Conference with student (30)
+- (30) Conference with student

-- Conference with a parent (31)
+- (31) Conference with a parent

-- Assignment of reflective written work, work detail, and/or restitution (i.e.: property/damages) (32)
+- (32) Assignment of reflective written work, work detail, and/or restitution (i.e.: property/damages)

-- Behavioral or student self-improvement agreement (33)
+- (33) Behavioral or student self-improvement agreement

-- Loss of privileges (34)
+- (34) Loss of privileges

-- Peer mediation (35)
+- (35) Peer mediation

-- Daily or weekly report to parents (36)
+- (36) Daily or weekly report to parents

-- Referral to Guidance Counselor, School Nurse, School Psychologist, School Social Worker, Behavior Specialist, School-based Intervention Team (S-BIT), Community Agency/Services or similar resource (excluding Mobile Response Team) (58)
+- (58) Referral to Guidance Counselor, School Nurse, School Psychologist, School Social Worker, Behavior Specialist, School-based Intervention Team (S-BIT), Community Agency/Services or similar resource (excluding Mobile Response Team)

-- Referral to Mobile Response Team (60)
+- (60) Referral to Mobile Response Team

-- Detention (38)
+- (38) Detention (non-instructional time)

-- Bicycle privilege revoked (39)
+- (39) Bicycle privilege revoked

-- Parking privilege revoked (40)
+- (40) Parking privilege revoked

-- Referral to Dept. of Highway Safety and Motor Vehicles (41)
+- (41) Referral to Dept. of Highway Safety and Motor Vehicles

-- In-school suspension (ISS).
+- (42) In-school suspension (ISS).
 (The student will report to school at the stipulated time but will not be able to follow the regular schedule or to attend extracurricular activities.)
-(42)

-- Bus suspension (The student will not access school transportation, for any reason, during the

-period of suspension.
-The student is required to attend school during the period of bus
+- (43) Bus suspension (The student will not access school transportation, for any reason, during the period of suspension.
+The student is required to attend school during the period of bus suspension.)

-suspension.)
-(43)

-- Recommendation for bus expulsion (47)
+- (47) Recommendation for bus expulsion

+- (49) Alternative to suspension (ATS) (includes TOOLS, Saturday School, etc..)

-- Threat assessment (51)
+- (51) Threat assessment

-- Functional Behavioral Assessment/Behavioral Intervention Plan (52)
+- (52) Functional Behavioral Assessment/Behavioral Intervention Plan

-- Confiscation of items or devices (53)
+- (53) Confiscation of items or devices